 You might plan to capture those special moments with your family during vacation by taking videos.
 Your phone is great for doing this, but it is advisable to keep your iPhone inside a bag; any amount of cover can help.
 Certainly, you should try to keep it away from direct sunlight.

 Solution 7.
 Charging.

 We suggested that, if at all possible, you might switch your phone off, and that extends to charging the iPhone, iPad, iPod Touch.
-That is certainly something which generates heat.
+That is certainly something that generates heat.
 If you absolutely must charge your phone, just be careful where you place it.
 It would be best to find a cool, shaded, and well-ventilated place.
-Keep away from other computers, anywhere near most kitchen equipment is good advice (refrigerators give out a lot of heat), televisions, most other electrical items... best of all, try not charge your phone at all until it cools down.
+Keep away from other computers, anywhere near most kitchen equipment is good advice (refrigerators give out a lot of heat), televisions, most other electrical items... best of all, try not to charge your phone at all until it cools down.
 And!
 As has already been implied, if you do have to charge your phone whilst it is overheating, it would definitely be best if you did not use it.

 The most likely thing for most of us is that something is happening which is ‘internal’ to your iPhone.
-The actual device, the hardware, is very likely in good condition, and it is probably something which is going on in the software which is the cause of overheating.
+The actual device, the hardware, is very likely in good condition, and it is probably something that is going on in the software which is the cause of overheating.

 Solution 8.
 Apps in your face.

 It does vary a little if you are using an older version of iOS, but a double click on the ‘Home’ button or swipe up from the bottom edge of the screen, will allow you to swipe up and close any apps which might be running and causing the iPhone to overheat.
 The processor (CPU) of your computer (iPhone) is being asked to work hard.
 We all get at least a little bit warmer when we work hard.
 Your iPhone is overheating, so it is probably being asked to work too hard.